biggis-project/weather-sensors/README.md

 # Weather sensors developed within BigGIS project

-The aim is to create a cheap wireless temparature and humidity sensors that can send sensor readings to cloud through a gateway connected to home router.
+The aim is to create a cheap wireless temperature/humidity sensors that can send sensor readings to a cloud through a gateway connected to a home router.

 # Development